PaulApivat/paulapivat/content/post/dsfs_8/index.md

 We'll also be using external libraries such as `numpy`, that are generally avoided in Data Science from Scratch, to help highlight concepts.

-**NOTE:** While the book introduces gradient descent as a standalone topic, I find it more intuitive to reason about it within the context of a regression problem.
+While the book introduces gradient descent as a standalone topic, I find it more intuitive to reason about it within the context of a regression problem.

 ## Setup

-In any modeling exercise, there is error (because no model is perfect), and our objective is minimize the errors so that when we develop models from our training data, we'll have some confidence that the predictions will work in testing and completely new data.
+In any modeling task, there is error, and our objective is minimize the errors so that when we develop models from our training data, we'll have some confidence that the predictions will work in testing and completely new data.

 We'll train a *linear regression model*.
-Our *training data* will only have three data points.
-We train the model by setting up parameters (slope & intercept) that best "fits" the data (i.e., best-fitting line), for example:
+Our dataset will only have three data points.
+To create the model, we'll setting up parameters (slope and intercept) that best "fits" the data (i.e., best-fitting line), for example:

 ![best fit line2](./best_fit_line2.png)

-We know the values for both `x` and `y`, so we can calculate the slope and intercept directly through the **normal equation**:
+We know the values for both `x` and `y`, so we can calculate the slope and intercept directly through the **normal equation**, which is the [analytical approach](http://mlwiki.org/index.php/Normal_Equation) to finding regression coefficients (slope and intercept):

 ```python
 # Normal Equation